Assessing the similarity of dose response and target doses in two non-overlapping subgroups: Conclusions

 {\bf Acknowledgements} This work has been supported in part by the Collaborative Research Center "Statistical modeling of nonlinear dynamic processes" (SFB 823, Project C1) of the German Research Foundation (DFG).
 Kathrin M\"ollenhoff's research has received funding from the European Union Seventh Framework Programme [FP7 2007{2013] under grant agreement no 602552 (IDEAL - Integrated Design and Analysis of small population group trials).
 The authors would like to thank Georgina Bermann for many helpful discussions and bringing this case study to our attention.
+They are also grateful to two referees and an associate editor for their valuable comments, which improved the presentation of this paper.